Published by Bob Ciura on June 2nd, 2017

 In addition, It pays a monthly dividend which allows investors to compound their dividends more frequently than quarterly or semi-annual dividends.

 Monthly dividend stocks are a rare breed.
-There are currently just 21 stocks that make monthly dividend payouts.
+There are currently just 41 monthly dividend stocks.
+You can access the full list below:

 This is a very difficult time for oil and gas royalty trusts, due to the steep decline in oil prices over the past few years.
 As a result, they are exposed to the risk of a continued decline in commodity prices.